Weifan1226/Weifan1226.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m an undergraduate student majoring in Artificial Intelligence at Northeastern University (China), also an incoming master student at ZJUNLP, advised by [Prof. Huajun Chen](https://person.zju.edu.cn/en/huajun), and [Prof. Keyan] Ding(https://scipilots.org/about-us/).
+I’m an undergraduate student majoring in Artificial Intelligence at Northeastern University (China), also an incoming master student at ZJUNLP, advised by [Prof. Huajun Chen](https://person.zju.edu.cn/en/huajun), and [Prof. Keyan Ding](https://scipilots.org/about-us/).
 I’m currently working closely with [Prof. Bo Han](https://bhanml.github.io/) on **trustworthy machine learning** and **LLM agent**.
 Also I am woring in **AI scientist** at WestlakeNLP advised by [Prof. Yue Zhang](https://frcchang.github.io/)

 I am interested in the techs about LLMs and AI Agents.
 If you are interested in my work or looking for collaboration, feel free to reach me out.